Making a Will by video link

 However, given the need for many vulnerable people to shield, it is a welcome solution to ensure that they can make valid wills in the current circumstances.

 If you are interested in executing your Will remotely, we strongly advise you to seek a solicitor’s advice to ensure that your Will is fully compliant with the new regulations.
-Please contact Osbornes Law on 020 7485 8811 and ask to speak to a member of the Private Client team or complete an online enquiry form.
+Please contact Osbornes Law on 020 7485 8811 and ask to speak to a member of the Private Client team or complete an online enquiry form below.

 Share this article